vkuznecovas/mouthful/README.md

 * Specify the path variable in config inside the moderation section. `"path":"/mouthful-demo/"` for  for the example above.

 This is caused by mouthful using static assets and not serving any HTML itself. *I would strongly suggest using the first option.*

+## Periodic cleanup

+Mouthful allows for periodic cleanup of non-confirmed and soft-deleted comments.
+It's fully configurable under the moderation section of the config.
+For more on that, head to the [config documentation](./examples/configs/README.md#oauth-providers).

 # Migrations